 Alison Heppenstall is Professor of Geocomputation at the University of Leeds and an ESRC-Turing Fellow.
 She has a PhD in Artificial Intelligence, a focus of which was developing machine learning algorithms (e.g. neural networks) and AI approaches (agent-based models) that were applied to solving complex spatial problems.
-Most of her current research is focused on developing and adapting ML approaches to understanding social phenomena.
-She has particular interests in data analytics, developing approaches for detecting 'hidden' spatio-temporal patterns in 'big data', quantifying uncertainty in simulations and building more robust individual-based models through probabilistic programming and reinforcement learning.
+Most of her current research is focused on developing and adapting machine learning approaches to understanding social phenomena.
+She has particular interests in data analytics, developing approaches for detecting 'hidden' spatio-temporal patterns in 'big data', quantifying uncertainty in simulations, and building more robust individual-based models through probabilistic programming and reinforcement learning.

 Professor Heppenstall is involved in several strands of work at the Turing.
 Her ESRC-Turing Fellowship is focused on (i) developing new ML tools for detecting hidden patterns and structures within cities and (ii) creating robust agent-based modelling simulations for Smart Cities, for example understanding the impact of new infrastructure or air pollution.

-Professor Heppenstall is also involved in the two other Turing funded projects: The first project will develop methods that can be used to better understand uncertainty in individual-level models.
+Professor Heppenstall is also involved in the two other Turing-funded projects: the first project will develop methods that can be used to better understand uncertainty in individual-level models.
 In particular, it will explore and extend the state-of-the-art in two related areas: ensemble modelling and emulators for use in individual-level models.
 The second project will investigate linking together casual inference modelling with agent-based modelling.
 Can we improve our agent-based models through a better understanding of the relationships in large, dynamic data sets?

 Achievements and awards

 Professor Heppenstall holds an ESRC-Turing Fellowship.